 Inspiring unmotivated employees can be a challenge for managers.
-It can be an even bigger task – and more urgent – when one of your best contributors stops performing.
+It can be an even bigger task – and more urgent – when you notice otherwise great performers are pulling back.

 If an employee your organization relies on to consistently deliver results, improve processes, delight customers or motivate others is suddenly flagging, it’s time to act.

 Intervening and working on a solution together can help your unmotivated employee get back on track and protect your organization’s innovation and productivity.

 How can you tell if a good performer is now an unmotivated employee?